Hasnaine2000/IDM-Activator/README.md

 # IDM-Activator

-This is Internet Download Manager activator designed to activate, freeze trial or renew trial.
+This is a tool  designed to activate, freeze trial or renew trial of Internet Download Manager.
+Note: I dont own the code and not liable for any damage this code occurs to anyone.
+Thank you!